yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part1.markdown

 # Space Document

 The GigaSpaces document API exposes the space as Document Store.
 A document, which is represented by the class SpaceDocument, is essentially a collection of key-value pairs, where the keys are strings and the values are primitives, String, Date, other documents, or collections thereof.
-Unlike POCOs, which force users to design a fixed data schema (in the form of a class definition) and adhere to it, a document is much more dynamic, users can add and remove properties at runtime as necessary.
+Unlike PONOs, which force users to design a fixed data schema (in the form of a class definition) and adhere to it, a document is much more dynamic, users can add and remove properties at runtime as necessary.
 A Document always belongs to a certain type, represented by the class SpaceTypeDescriptor.

 To create a document we use a Dictionary<String,Object> for its properties.
 The SpaceDocument object is instantiated by using the type name and properties.
 XAP provides a special implementation of a Dictionary called  DocumentProperties.